tomas-fryza/avr-course/labs/01-tools/README.md

 1. In GitHub, create a new public repository titled **digital-electronics-2**.
 Initialize a README, C template .gitignore, and [MIT license](https://choosealicense.com/licenses/mit/).

-2. Use one of the available git manuals, such as [[1]](https://medium.com/swlh/how-to-make-the-perfect-readme-md-on-github-92ed5771c061) or [[2]](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) and add the following sections to your README file.
+2. Use any available git manuals, such as [Markdown Guide, Basic Syntax](https://www.markdownguide.org/basic-syntax/) and add the following sections to your README file.

    * Headers H1, H2, H3
    * Emphasis (*italics*, **bold**)